 AND A MICROFLUIDIC PRODUCT LINE ORIENTED TOWARDS PERFORMANCE

 Early microsystems used silicon microfabrication, leading to complex and expensive processes such as chemical etching.
 Materials like glass and silicon require a lot of time, effort and money.
 To overcome these problems, microfluidic chips in polymers have been introduced.
 It is the experiment and the budget that will determine the choice of the best suited material since all of them have pros and cons.
 More and more, paper microfluidic chips are examined as a possible key technology for the future.
 For some applications, several materials will be associated to conceive the adapted microfluidic chip.

 Silicon was among the first materials elected in the fabrication of microfluidics devices.

 Today silicon is less employed due to its high cost and its opacity that makes optical detection unreachable, except for IR.
-In addition, it requires a serious expertise in microfabrication and a clean room.
-Nevertheless, it enables to achieve high precision silicon machining.
-Silicon have good surface stability, chemical compatibility and electrical conductivity which allows to integrate electronics on the microfluidic chip but makes it impossible to use for lab-on-a-chip applications demanding a high voltage like electrophoresis.
+In addition, it requires real expertise in microfabrication and a clean room.
+Nevertheless, it allows to achieve high precision silicon machining.
+Silicons have good surface stability, chemical compatibility and electrical conductivity which allows to integrate electronics on the microfluidic chip but makes it impossible to use for lab-on-a-chip applications demanding a high voltage, like electrophoresis.

 Glass for microfluidics